UU Spiritual Directors' Network

 The object of spiritual direction is to cultivate one's ability to discern God's presence in one's life: to notice and appreciate moments of holiness, to maintain an awareness of the interconnectedness of all things, to explore ways to be open to the Blessed Holy One in challenging and difficult moments as well as in joyful ones.— Rabbi Jacob Staub

-We require our UUSDN spiritual directors to have completed a professional spiritual direction program.
-The profession does not yet have an accrediting body so UUSDN has established these criteria for "professional spiritual direction program." (adopted 2019)
+We require our UUSDN spiritual directors to have completed training and engaged in a formation process to establish a baseline of ethical and skillful professionalism.
+The profession does not yet have an accrediting body so UUSDN has established these criteria. (revised October 14, 2020)

-- Two or more leaders/teachers, who have Spiritual Director credentials and several years of experience/supervision training.
+Training includes two or more leaders/teachers, who have several years of experience as professional Spiritual Directors and/or supervision training.